CALL FOR APPLICATIONS: Ph.D. PROGRAM IN LAW FOR THE ACADEMIC YEAR 2020-2021

 - Evidence of excellent knowledge of the English language and any knowledge of other languages.

 - The names and e-mail addresses of two (2) academic referees.
-Reference letters have to be submitted electronically through the application system until Wednesday, April 17, 2019.
+The academic referees will receive a relevant email requesting submission of the reference letter.
 The Department may request additional confidential information from the referees.

 The language of instruction of the Ph.D.
 Program is English or Greek.
 The doctoral dissertation can be written in Greek or English.
 The doctoral dissertation may be written in English if the candidate has an excellent written and oral command of English and the Research Supervisor is in agreement.